-Research & analysis has shown that building HWY 413 & the Bradford Bypass will require approximately 3 million tonnes of new aggregate, and will increase truck traffic within affected communities by over 130,000 truckloads during construction.
-Several communities within the 905 region are more at risk of becoming the future source of the highways' aggregate because of their proximity to the proposed routes of the highways, the amount of potential aggregate available, and concentration of existing permits within particular areas.
+Research & analysis has shown that building Highway 413 will require over 2 million tonnes of new aggregate, and will increase truck traffic within affected communities by over 100,000 truckloads during construction.
+Several communities within the 905 region are more at risk of becoming the future source of the highway's aggregate because of their proximity to the proposed route, the amount of potential aggregate available, and the concentration of existing permits within particular areas.